 Small business adoption of generative AI jumped from 40% to 58% in 2025, according to the SBA Office of Advocacy.
 That’s a massive leap in a single year.
 Minneapolis businesses, from boutique retailers in North Loop to B2B firms in the suburbs, are part of this wave.

-But catching up doesn’t mean catching on.
+Catching up doesn’t mean catching on.
 Many small businesses adopt AI tools without a clear strategy.
 They generate content faster but don’t measure whether it performs better.
-That gap between adoption and optimization is where the real opportunity lives.
+That gap between adoption and optimization is where the real opportunity lives, and where we focus most local engagements.

 What Does Google Actually Think About AI Content?

 That expansion is significant.
 Previously, Google applied its strictest quality standards (Experience, Expertise, Authoritativeness, Trustworthiness) mainly to health, finance, and legal content.
-Now every competitive search query gets the same scrutiny.
+Now competitive search queries across most categories face the same scrutiny, which is why generic AI-written content has been quietly dropped from the index across many sites in early 2026.

 What E-E-A-T Expansion Means in Practice